bounswe/bounswe2023group1/reports/lab_report_4.md

 **Date:** 24.10.2023

 ## Progress Summary
-**This week** focused on updating the design documents and deciding on the general structure of the project.
-We set up the initial codebase for the back-end, the front-end, and the mobile.
-We decided on the technologies that will be used.
-We made several updates to the class diagram and the use case diagram. **Our objective for the following week** will be to connect the back-end with the front-end and the mobile.
+**This week** focused on updating design documents and establishing the project's core structure.
+We improved the codebase for the back-end, the front-end, and the mobile in a way that they work consistently . **Our objective for the following week** will be to improve our code to satisfy more requirements and prepare for the milestone presentation.

 ## What was planned for the week?
 How did it go?